August 31, 2017

 OMEGA’D, ARE YOU SURE YOU’RE GETTING YOUR OMEGAS?!

-Omegas are extremely important to brain development, and again, many Americans are lacking, including omnivores.
+Omega-3’s are extremely important to brain development, and as a building block to bile, ensure you process fats correctly.
+As per usual, many Americans are lacking, including omnivores.
 You can absolutely meet your omega-3 requirements as a vegan (omega-6’s are everywhere) given your digestive tract is functioning optimally, given your body utilizes the nutrients you provide it with optimally; you just need to consume enough to convert the ALA’s found in plant-based foods into DHA and EPA forms.
-Omega-3’s are also a building block to bile, which helps the gallbladder process fat in order to make the most of your fat-soluble vitamins- hence their further necessity.
 Many plants actually contain a solid ratio of omega-6 to omega-3 fatty acids (think brussel sprouts, spinach, cauliflower, soybeans, tofu, broccoli, most greens), so fear not.
 I personally eat Mary’s Gone Crackers (not sponsored… p.s. nobody knows this website exists right now) most days to ensure I’m fulfilling my quotas.

 VEGAN OMEGA-3-RICH FOODS: flax, chia, soy (tempeh, tofu, edamame, milk, yogurt), walnuts, hemp, winter squash